flenniken/statictea/docs/runFunction.rst

 runFunction.nim
 ===============

-The module contains all the built in functions.
+This module contains all the built in functions.

 Index:
 ------
 * type: FunctionPtr__ -- Signature of a statictea function.
 * type: FunResultKind__ -- The kind of a FunResult object, either a value or warning.
 * type: FunResult__ -- Functions return a FunResult object.
 * newFunResultWarn__ -- Create a FunResult containing a warning message.
 * newFunResult__ -- Create a FunResult containing a return value.
 * `==`__ -- Compare two FunResult objects and return true when equal.
 * `$`__ -- Return a string representation of a FunResult object.
 * cmpString__ -- Compares two UTF-8 strings.
 * funCmp__ -- Compare two values.
 * funConcat__ -- Concatentate two or more strings.
 * funLen__ -- Return the len of a value.
 * funGet__ -- Return a value contained in a list or dictionary.
 * funIf__ -- You use the if function to return a value based on a condition.
 * funAdd__ -- Return the sum of two or more values.
 * funExists__ -- Return 1 when a variable exists in a dictionary, else return 0.
 * funCase__ -- <p>The case function returns a value from multiple choices.

-* parseVersion__ -- Parse a Statictea version number and return its three components.
+* parseVersion__ -- Parse a StaticTea version number and return its three components.
 * funCmpVersion__ -- <p>Compare two StaticTea type version numbers.
 * funFloat__ -- <p>Convert an int or an int number string to a float.
 * funInt__ -- Convert a float or a number string to an int.
 * funFind__ -- <p>Find a substring in a string and return its position when found.
 * funSubstr__ -- <p>Extract a substring from a string.
 * funDup__ -- Duplicate a string.
+* funDict__ -- <p>Create a dictionary from a list of key, value pairs.
 * getFunction__ -- Look up a function by its name.

 .. __: